HOME

 1834 Cumberland, Robeson and Richmond County lines

-John McPherson, Jr.'s home and lands (son of Old John McPherson of the Argyll Colony)
+John McPherson, Jr.'s home and lands (grandson of Old John McPherson of the Argyll Colony)

 1863 Colton Map of of area around Fayetteville in Cumberland County, NC